Bensonlmx/Data.Gov.Sg-Visualisations-Using-Python-NumPy-Matplotlib/README.md

 # Data.Gov.Sg-Visualisations-Using-Python-NumPy-Matplotlib

 ## Pandas Aside
 A collection of data science scripts for data analysis in Python, using publicly available .gov datasets.
-The algorithms are implemented in two ways: from scratch in Python and using only two libraries without resorting to Pandas.
+The algorithms are implemented in two ways: from scratch in Python and using only two rudimentary libraries without resorting to using the comparatively easier Pandas library

 ### Python Libraries Used
-- Numpy
+- NumPy
 - Matplotlib

 ## Installation